BAMoont/oscilloscope-pong/README.md

 ## Usage
 Compile and run on the target embedded system with SPI and ADC peripherals configured as shown.
 Use connected potentiometers or variable resistors to control paddles.

-## License
-This project is provided as-is without any warranty.
-Use at your own risk.